-Any overseas corporation/organisation intending to register a Branch Office in Myanmar is required to appoint an authorised officer acting as its representative14.
-The authorised officer must be ordinarily resident in Myanmar, i.e. be a permanent resident under an applicable law or be resident in Myanmar for at least 183 days in each twelve months period commencing from (i) in case of a Branch Office registered under the previous Companies Act (1914), the date of commencement of the Myanmar Companies Law 2017 or (ii) in case of a Branch Office registered Law 2017 or (iii) in case of a Branch Office registered under the Myanmar Companies Law (2017), the date of registration of the Branch Office15.
+Any overseas corporation/ organisation intending to register a Branch Office in Myanmar is required to appoint an authorised officer acting as its representative16.
+The authorised officer must be ordinarily resident in Myanmar, i.e. be a permanent resident under an applicable law or be resident in Myanmar for at least 183 days in each twelve months period commencing from (i) in case of a Branch Office registered under the previous Companies Act (1914), the date of commencement of the Myanmar Companies Law 2017 or (ii) in case of a Branch Office registered under the Myanmar Companies Law (2017), the date of registration of the Branch Office17.

 The authorised officer is authorised to accept service of documents in Myanmar on behalf of the Branch Office of the overseas corporation.
-The authorised officer must further keep duplicate originals of the application and all documents
+The authorised officer must further keep duplicate originals of the application and all documents accompanying and maintained with the Branch Office's records18.